Pocket-Watch/PocketWatch/README.md

 - no JS frameworks
 - avoiding needlessly complicated or bloated code (let's keep it sane)
 - fighting around browser-specific quirks (lack of standardized slider customization, cues stacking)
-- creating a custom player which can distinguish between _user-initiated_ and _programmatic_ playback amongst other things

 ## Prerequisites
 - Go version `1.21` (released 2023-08-08) or newer (supporting `slices`)